-JOHN NOBLE HOME Administration Manual Emergency Plans Manual DIVISION: CATEGORY: Emergency Organization POLICY NO: 1-A-10 (1-B-250) ISSUED BY: Emergency Planning Committee SUBJECT: Emergency Planning Committee Terms of Reference PAGE NO: 1 of 2
+MANUAL: Emergency Administration Policy No.: 1-A-10 1-B-250 SECTION: Organization SUBJECT: Emergency Planning Committee Terms of Reference

 TYPE OF COMMITTEE: The Emergency Planning Committee is a standing committee.

 PURPOSE:

 - The Emergency Planning Committee plans for the safety and well being of the residents, staff and visitors during an emergency situation. - To perform an annual Hazard Identification and Risk Assessment utilizing the Risk Assessment Plan/Tool Policy 1-A-15 - To test the plan and train staff through annual training reviews, fire drills, and annual Home wide exercises. - To review all emergency plans and policies every year. - To test a part of the Emergency Plan every three years. - An annual test of minimum staffing level for fire evacuation